Grumeti River Camp offers laid back luxury overlooking the Grumeti River in Serengeti National Park.

 Drinks included: Most drinks are included whilst at Grumeti River Camp.
 A few select ‘top- shelf’ beverages such as French champagne and the best single malts can be requested for an additional cost.

-Birdwatching: Over 360 bird species have been recorded in the Serengeti’s western corridor; six are endemic to the Serengeti Plains.
-These include the black-headed gonolek with its striking crimson breast; the silverbird, an elegant flycatcher; the Karamoja apalis, a small warbler; Fischer’s lovebird which pairs for life and flies in colourful flocks; the grey-breasted spurfowl; the eastern grey plantain-eater, a raucous member of the turaco family; and the white-headed vulture.See more ideas for Birdwatching in Tanzania
+Birdwatching: Over 360 bird species have been recorded in the Serengeti’s western corridor; and six are endemic to the Serengeti Plains.
+The black-headed gonolek, silverbird, Fischer’s lovebird and grey-breasted spurfowl will particularly appeal to birdwatchers in Tanzania.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: Along a small section of the Grumeti River, a short drive from Grumeti River Camp, is a patch of riverine woodland where a few troops of the shy and beautiful black-and-white colobus monkeys reside.
 Not only are they striking but they are interesting in that, unlike other monkeys, they do not have thumbs.See more ideas for Wildlife safaris in Tanzania